epfl-ada/ada-2023-project-vaneau/README.md

 The motivation for our project stems from a surprising disparity between men and women when looking at the distribution of roles based on actors' ages.
 This difference might relate to different career developments and begs the question : are there traditional career paths in the movie industry ?

 To answer it, we first explore the type of characters actors played.
-As our character roles' dataset lacks in data, we look at a different way to characterize career path: the typical jumps between movie genres that actors operate.
+However, as our character roles' dataset lacks in data, we look at a different way to characterize career path: the typical jumps between movie genres that actors operate.
 Finally, we hope to enlarge the characterization thanks to NLP technics performed on movie synopsis.
-For all these characterization, transition through time will be studied thanks to Markov chains.
+For all these characterizations, transitions through time will be studied thanks to Markov chains.
+Note that we restrain ourselves to the Hollywood movie industry.

-To answer the question we will compare the transition matrices obtained through the several characterization and see if patterns appear.
+To answer the question we will compare the transition matrices obtained through the several characterizations and see if patterns appear.

 ## Research questions